jeffreylanters/react-unity-webgl/documentation/src/pages/support.md

 # Support the project by donating or sponsoring

 Hi there!
 I would like to say one more thing before you start bringing your awesome games to the web.
 My name is [Jeffrey Lanters](https://twitter.com/jeffreylanters), I'm a Unity and Web developer with a passion for Open Source.
 The project you're looking at right now is one of my hobby projects.
 Maintaining and building this project is something **I do in my spare time**, and I have been doing so since 2017.
-React-Unity-WebGL will **always remain free**, but maining it and keeping up-to-date with Unity's updates takes a lot of work and time.
+React-Unity-WebGL will **always remain free**, but adding new features, maintaining it and keeping up-to-date with Unity's updates takes a lot of work and time.
 If you are able to, I would appreciate it greatly if you would consider sending a donation or becoming a sponsor to help me keep this project going.

 ## How to help?